ericjang/ericjang.github.io/_posts/2021-10-23-generalization.markdown

 At a high level, DTs condition the supervised learning objective on some high level description $$g$$ that partitions what the policy will do in the future based on that value of $$g$$.
 The return-to-go is an especially salient quantity for a reinforcement learning task, but you can also express the future outcomes via a [goal state][hindsight-experience-replay] or StarCraft build order or even a natural language description of what was accomplished.

-In [Learning Latent Plans from Play][lfp], the authors pair arbitrary trajectories with post-hoc natural language descriptions, and then train a model to clone those behaviors conditioned on language.
+In [Language Conditioned Imitation Learning over Unstructured Data][lfp], the authors pair arbitrary trajectories with post-hoc natural language descriptions, and then train a model to clone those behaviors conditioned on language.
 At test time, they simply "ask" the policy to do a novel task in a zero-shot manner.
 The nice thing about these techniques is that they are indispensable for reaching sparse goals on RL tasks like Ant-Maze.
 This lends support to the claim that *generalization and inference* across goal-conditioning can do far better than brute force search for a single sparse goal in a long-horizon task.

 Language is a particularly nice choice for conditioning because it can be used to partition a trajectory not just on skill level, but also by task, by how much the policy explores, how "animal-like" it is, and any other observations a human might make about the trajectory.
 Clauses can be composed ad-hoc without developing a formal grammar for all outcomes that the robot might accomplish.
 Language is an ideal "fuzzy" representation for the diversity of real-world outcomes and behaviors, which will become increasingly important as we want to partition increasingly diverse datasets.